ian-wright/NYUclass-urban-informatics/HW6_iw453/README.md

 #### A note on group work:
 I worked with Jonathan Pichot on both assignments.
 I also received some help with the chi-squared goodness-of-fit test from
+# FBB excellent work
+goo that you clarified  the boundary stations choice